Things to have ready

 Updating your Template

 You should update your template approximately once every month or so.
 This will allow you to catch any outstanding patches for the OS as well as application patches.
 Just convert the template to virtual machine, turn it on, patch, than restart it, and convert it to template.
 You may consider joining it to your domain to catch new GPO type stuff that may be sticky but remember to remove it from the domain before you turn it back into the template.
 I know people that do this using VRO and how cool is that!
+Don’t forget about updating things like PowerCLI or the apps you have in the template.

 Here are the links that may be helpful or useful somehow.
 They contributed to this article or may be helpful.